-Vitamin D3 takes calcium out of your blood and puts it into your arteries, where vitamin K2 takes the calcium out of your arteries and into your bones.
+Vitamin D3 takes calcium out of your blood and puts it into your arteries, whereas vitamin K2 takes the calcium out of your arteries and into your bones.

-I recommend taking vitamin D3 supplements, but make sure you are taking it with vitamin K2.
-Research shows that the combination of these two decreases hardening of the arteries by up to 8%.
+I recommend taking vitamin D3 supplements, but make sure you are taking them with vitamin K2.
+Research shows that the combination of these two decreases the hardening of the arteries by up to 8%.

 Studies suggest that vinegar has effects on risk factors that are associated with the hardening of the arteries.
 Apple cider vinegar lowers blood sugar levels, which reduces inflammation in the arteries.